 What are my options for replacing an existing drive with a new SSD?

 SSDs generally come in the following sizes:

-Put a blank SSD in your computer, load a fresh copy of windows, then transfer any files you may have.
+Start with a blank SSD - install a fresh copy of windows then transfer your files.

-Clone your original drive - everything moves over to the SSD, including any junk.
+Clone your drive - all files are copied over to the new SSD (including any junk).